entanmo/etm-developer/docs/skill/vote/index.en-US.md

 #### Voting

-The voting page will list out each miner’s votes and performance record.
+The voting page will list out each miner's votes and performance record.
 Voters can choose whoever they want to become block producers.

 #### Vote/Stake